Previously in Four months in Peru: A forgotten beauty in a quiet corner of the Cordillera Blanca

 I looked around occasionally, trying to keep track of Eric.
 But the big boulders didn't make that easy, and soon I lost sight of him.
 Perhaps he had decided to rest somewhere after all, so I lay down to wait for him.
 After quite a while I saw a shape moving in the distance.
 He had apparently selected a different route: he was well on his way to the Urus Este trail, but much higher than where I planned to reach it!
 In a way it was funny, really: he would end up going down roughly the same way I had come up, while I was going down more or less along his ascent route!
 The only reason I didn't want to follow his route was that it actually meant going uphill for a while!
 I was simply too tired for that.

 As we were now on different routes, there was no point in waiting any longer, so I got up and started moving.
 Eventually I reached the refuge at 3:12 am, Eric closer to 4 – a bit too late for dinner, unfortunately.
 Naturally, everybody was sound asleep, but at least the door wasn't locked.

 Frankly, missing dinner isn't really a problem.
 I drink water and have a bite from my own supplies, but don't eat much.
 I'm too tired to be hungry.
 Too tired to sleep even, I think – but that's about the last conscious thought I have before I drift off.

 As for our next plan?
 That would be to get up tomorrow morning at 3 am, to climb Ishinca!
 With a bit of luck, we're fast enough and still have enough energy afterwards.
-In that case we can hike out and get back to Huaraz.
+If we do, we'll hike out and get back to Huaraz.

 Eric isn't feeling too good just yet though.
 Tired, obviously, but he also feels a knot in his back.
 As we turn in, he thinks he might not climb tomorrow.